 - Their women do not veil themselves and have no modesty; they do not care whether they uncover their private parts. […] They have intercourse with any woman who pleases them and vice versa.
 Sometimes one of their women goes into a barber’s shop, and invites him to shave her pubic hair.
 If he wishes he can take his fee in kind.2

 Most crusaders would not have been sophisticated people, and the women they had brought with them were certainly not fine ladies.
 The same applies to the soldiers of Napoleon and their women.
-Yet we immediately understand that neither of the two authors, nor their contemporaries, ever laid eyes on a naked European women that was shaven by a male pubic hairdresser.
+Yet we immediately understand that neither of the two authors, nor their contemporaries, had ever laid eyes on a naked European women who was shaven by a male pubic hairdresser.
 We are dealing here with an urban legend, that survived for seven centuries and became even more spicy in al-Jabartī’s version.

 It is nasty, long-lived anecdotes like this that keep prejudices among peoples alive.
 Needless to say, Europeans spread many such stories about Arabs as well.